Collab-19/website/README.md

 # Collab 19

-In an effort to challenge former paradigms, we build Collab19.
+In an effort to create a better paradigm, we built Collab19.

 “Big philanthropy is often an exercise of power, the conversion of private assets into public influence.
 And it is a form of power that is largely unaccountable, often perpetual, and lavishly tax-advantaged… Charity, it turns out, does surprisingly little to provide for those in need and sometimes worsens inequality.” – review of [Just Giving](https://press.princeton.edu/books/hardcover/9780691183497/just-giving) by Rob Reich